arodri202/oci-rp-control-instances/README.md

     return resp
   ```
   Here we are creating a [ComputeClient](https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/en/latest/api/core/client/oci.core.ComputeClient.html) from the [OCI Python SDK](https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/en/latest/index.html), which allows us to connect to OCI with the provider's data we get from Resource Principal and it allows us to make a call to compute services to get a list of all of our instances.
 We then call `instance_action` which takes in an instance id and a state, and sends a request to that instance to trigger the passed in state.

-For more information about instance_action and lifecycle_states, click [here.](https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/en/latest/api/core/client/oci.core.ComputeClient.html?highlight=instance_action)
+  For more information about `instance_action` and `lifecycle_states`, click [here.](https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/en/latest/api/core/client/oci.core.ComputeClient.html?highlight=instance_action)

 ### Command Line Usage
   If you want to be able to invoke this function from the command line, copy and paste this at the bottom of your code.